dvtrung/dl-torch/README.md

 - [ ] Writing minimal code to set up an experiment
 - [ ] Pytorch or Tensorflow 2.0 as backend with same training flow
 - [ ] Efficient way of logging and analyzing training models
-- [ ] Terminal GUI for tracking experiments
+- [ ] GUI for monitoring experiments
 - [ ] Integration with Google Colab or remote SSH server

 # Set up an experiment